 To maximize the opportunity to impact student achievement, sites must attempt to structure a program which is convenient for student and family participation and provides a consistent delivery of scheduled services.
 The operational hours should demonstrate that adequate contact time is being spent with students each week.
-Each student enrolled student must be given the opportunity to attend academic enrichment and youth development/social emotional learning (SEL) that foster maximum positive impact on students' development and learning.
+Each enrolled student must be given the opportunity to attend academic enrichment and youth development that foster maximum positive impact on students' development and learning.